pola-rs/polars/docs/user-guide/expressions/user-defined-functions.md

 ## Streaming calculations

-Passing the full `Series` to the user-defined function has a cost: it will use a lot of memory.
+Passing the full `Series` to the user-defined function has a cost: it may use a lot of memory, as its contents are copied into a NumPy array.
-You can use a `is_elementwise=True` argument to [:material-api: `map_batches`](https://docs.pola.rs/py-polars/html/reference/expressions/api/polars.Expr.map_batches.html) to stream results into the function, which means it might not get all values.
+You can use a `is_elementwise=True` argument to [:material-api: `map_batches`](https://docs.pola.rs/py-polars/html/reference/expressions/api/polars.Expr.map_batches.html) to stream results into the function, which means it might not get all values at once.

-For a function like `numpy.log()`, this works fine, because `numpy.log()` effectively calculates each individual value separately anyway.
+For a function like `numpy.log()` this works fine, because `numpy.log()` effectively calculates each individual value separately anyway.
 However, for our example `diff_from_mean()` function above, this would result in incorrect results, since it would calculate the mean on only part of the `Series`.

 ## Return types

 Custom Python functions are often black boxes; Polars doesn't know what your function is doing or what it will return.
-The data type is automatically inferred.
+The return data type is therefore automatically inferred.
 We do that by waiting for the first non-null value.
-That value will then be used to determine the type of the `Series`.
+That value will then be used to determine the type of the resulting `Series`.

 The mapping of Python types to Polars data types is as follows: